jimthompson5802/kaggle-BNP-Paribas/src/README.md

 to pre-process raw data (train or test) to create various feature sets for training and making predictions.

+## Pre-requiste
+Run the scripts identified in ./eda/README.md

 ## Process for Building Level 0 Models
 * Each module in this directory is dependent on a variable called **WORK.DIR**.
 Ensure this variable is set to the directory that the module is contained in.
 For example, if